52North/worldviz/README.md

 ## License information
-This program is free software; you can redistribute it and/or modify it under the terms of the Apache License version 2.0.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU GENERAL PUBLIC LICENSE Version 2.

-For further information please refer to 'LICENSE'-file
+For further information please refer to [LICENSE](LICENSE)-file

 ## Additional documents and links
 This sections lists documents that lead to a deeper understanding of the Triturus library and give